 - LinkedIn: use this form

-- Instagram will also memorialize their account.
+- Instagram will also memorialize his or her account.
 Here is more info.

 - Pinterest: “We can deactivate a deceased person’s account if a family member gets in touch with us.
 Once we’ve deactivated the account, it won’t be accessible anymore.
 Because we want to respect the privacy of people on Pinterest, we can’t give out any personal or login information.
 If you’d like us to deactivate a deceased person’s account, please email care@pinterest.com with: